monsoonmaelstrom/book2/book2.md

 She’s definitely got the crowd with her right now, and I think she’s doing it all without any magic.
 I’ve never seen my mother put on a performance quite like this.
 I’m almost… impressed, as much as I hate to admit it.

-The crowd shifts slightly around me, and Liam steps into place beside, his upper arm brushing against my shoulder, as he folds his arms across his chest.
+The crowd shifts slightly around me, and Liam steps into place beside me, his upper arm brushing against my shoulder, as he folds his arms across his chest.
 His face is expressionless, but I can tell he’s angry.
 I’m just not sure why.

 The crowd begins murmuring, discussing my mother’s accusations.
 General Iverson steps forward, and waits, staring silently at the crowd waiting for them to quiet.

 Finally the murmuring begins to abate, and General Iverson clears his throat.
 “Despite what Alexandria Raidane claims, I know nothing of these accusations.
 No one from Dairuvar has been sent to interfere with her, and *certainly* no one from Dairuvar has been sent to interfere with her at my direction,” he pauses, and the force of his personality keeps the room silent as he does so.
-“I do not know where the ring she presented came from, but it was not from anyone with ties to Dairuvar.”
+“I don’t know where the ring she presented came from, but it was not from anyone with ties to Dairuvar.”

 *Bold claim, that,* I think to myself.

-“I further reject all of the… *accusations* she has made about my intentions, or the intentions of Dairuvar.
+“I further reject all of the… *accusations* she has made about my intentions, and the intentions of Dairuvar.
 No one respects the alliance more than Dairuvar, and *certainly* not someone who has been… absent for the last three decades, letting her own polity fall into disarray.”
 General Iverson steps back, obviously feeling those statements should speak for themselves.

 I can’t say I disagree.